05 May — 30 Sep 2018

 A SEASON OF INTERNATIONAL CONTEMPORARY ART IN CORNWALL

 CAST has developed Groundwork in partnership with Newlyn Art Gallery & The Exchange, Tate St Ives and Kestle Barton.
-Read More below and visit the Groundwork website for programme and booking information:groundwork.art
+Read More below and see the Groundwork website for programme and booking information:groundwork.art

 The project aims to develop connections between the visual arts and other specialist fields and to build on strong working relationships with organisations in Cornwall.
 It is dedicated to encouraging national and international connection and exchange and has grown out of earlier projects in Cornwall exploring ideas of place, including The Falmouth Convention in 2010 and The Penzance Convention in 2012.